 It goes without saying, then, that London skate upstart Palace is about as far away from Wimbledon culture as one could possibly imagine.
 Which makes the fact that the brand, in one of the most intriguing collaborations of the year, has joined forces with German sports powerhouse adidas once more, this time for a capsule which pays tribute to the revered tournament.
 Modeled by men's world No.3 Alexander Zverev and women's No.3 Garbine Muguruza, the collection comprises a whole gamut of tennis product, from headbands and umbrellas to court-ready jacquard polos and bucket caps.

 For the subversive Palace to pay homage to tennis — a sport viewed by many as stuffy and a pursuit of the middle class — is surprising in itself, but to actually see the clothing on the backs of players at Wimbledon, the tennis equivalent of the Met Gala, is another thing entirely.
-It further muddies the question of where “streetwear” — a term that’s pretty much obsolete nowadays, anyway — currently is.
-Last week, names such as world women’s No.10 Angelique Kerber and Stefanos Tsitsipas joined Muguruza and Zverev in flexing the wares while playing on the sacrosanct turf.
+It further muddies the question of where "streetwear" — a term that's pretty much obsolete nowadays, anyway — currently is.
+Over the past two weeks, names such as world women's No.10 Angelique Kerber and Stefanos Tsitsipas joined Muguruza and Zverev in flexing the wares while playing on the sacrosanct turf.
+Germany's Angelique Kerber even went on to win the women’s singles tournament wearing Palace x adidas, besting America's Serena Williams 6-3, 6-3 on Center Court last Saturday.

 The idea of irony as an aesthetic driver in fashion's post-Vetements landscape is a well-tread topic by now.
 And from Palace's perspective, the opportunity of having its name at a tournament with Wimbledon's gravitas was no doubt irresistible.
 When Roger Federer was storming to his sixth title at the competition in 2009, Palace founder Lev Tanju was still living in a squat in Waterloo near London’s iconic Southbank skate park.